Maryland's New State Curriculum

 Educators Effectiveness Academies

 Common Core State Standards Initiative

-is Assistant State Superintendent leading the Division of Instruction at the Maryland State Department of Education.
+is Assistant State Superintendent for Curriculum and Assessment at the Maryland State Department of Education.